ciscoheat/mithril-hx/README.md

         ...
     }

-    // The argument to view() will be "this" in a Module, so it's not that useful. public function view(_) {
+    // The argument to view() will be "this" in a Module, so you don't have to specify it
+    // unless you want to explicitly use it. public function view() {
         ...
     }